-User Manual 1.0 - June 13, 2023 for firmware v1.0
+User Manual 2.0 - May 16, 2025 for firmware v1.0.x

 The Sampler is a high fidelity, two-channel stereo audio recorder and playback module.
 The Sampler can record and play back high quality stereo WAV files.
 A maximum of 600 samples can be loaded at one time from the removable microSD card, in a variety of formats up to 96kHz/32-bit/stereo WAV.
 All sample parameters (pitch, sample file selection, length, bank, and start position) are CV controllable, and trigger jacks for play/record, and reverse allow for synchronization.
+This new version in 12hp retains all of the same behavior of our previous 16hp version with improved performance.

-- · Stereo playback channels can play any of 600 samples - · Recording creates stereo WAV files directly onto microSD Card for immediate use - Extremely low noise, high fidelity design - · Plays a variety of WAV files up to 32-bit/96kHz - Records at 24-bit or 16-bit/48kHz (future firmware will support up to 96kHz) - · Intelligent file system makes loading large sample libraries easy by organizing banks into folders - CV and controls for 1V/oct tracking, Start Position, Length, Sample selection, Bank, Reverse and Play/Record - · Includes microSD card with Sample Pack and SD Card adaptor
+- Stereo playback channels can play any of 600 samples - · Recording creates stereo WAV files directly onto microSD Card for immediate use - · Extremely low noise, high fidelity design - Plays a variety of WAV files up to 32-bit/96kHz - Records at 24-bit or 16-bit/48kHz (future firmware will support up to 96kHz) - · Intelligent file system makes loading large sample libraries easy by organizing banks into folders - CV and controls for 1V/oct tracking, Start Position, Length, Sample selection, Bank, Reverse and Play/Record - Includes microSD card with Sample Pack and SD Card adaptor